juaniiie/refactored-pancake/README.md

 1. Fork and clone repo

 1. Navigate to repo directory

+1. Make sure you have node v0.12.7 or higher installed

 1. In command line type: `npm install webpack -g`